Technology appraisals are recommendations on the use of new and existing medicines and treatments within the NHS.

 NICE develops a scope.
 The scope defines the disease, the patients and the technologies covered by the appraisal and the questions it aims to answer.
 Consultees and commentators are requested to comment on the draft scope.

-The DH refers technology appraisal topics to NICE
+The Department of Health refers technology appraisal topics to NICE.

 An evidence submission is a concise, comprehensive and structured report of all relevant information (published and unpublished) for an appraisal.

 - In an STA, the company is invited to provide an evidence submission.
 All non-company consultees are also invited to submit a statement on the potential clinical and cost effectiveness of a technology.

 - In an MTA, NICE invites consultees and commentators to provide a submission